Snorkels Search

 Not all Snorkel body designs in the big wide world produce a cold air induction effect.
 This effect improves fuel efficiency while also improving engine power.
 Airflow Vector has been conducting airflow studies, friction loss assessments and performance testing in its laboratories for many years to achieve this effect.

 In the past, physical presentation took a back-step to operation which was always foremost in the design.
 However, in recent years, our customer base has become more discerning about the appearance of Snorkels.
-This motivated us to refine the “look” and the “fit”.
+This motivated us to refine their “look” and “fit”.

 Like many examples in nature, the study of airflow trajectory and pressure gave birth to shapes with “perfect fit to purpose” where elegance and efficiency are combined.
 A new range of ACAIS was born, one which increases the performance and efficiency of your 4WD.